harshal-nelge/pharmasync_online_pharmacy/README.md

-# PharmaSync - Online Pharmacy Management System
+# PharmaSync - Online Pharmacy

 ## Overview
 PharmaSync is a comprehensive online pharmacy platform built with Django that allows users to browse, purchase medications, and manage their prescriptions online.
 The system provides a secure and user-friendly interface for both customers and administrators.